hifight/hifight.github.io/player/gunfight.md

 ---

 Rank #1 Alex on CFN.
 The first player who reach Master Rank with Alex.
-Co-founder and player of team AtlasBear.
 Head of the Alex Nation.
+Co-founder and professional player of team AtlasBear.
-Gunfight is a very strong French 3rd Strike player (Dudley) who lives in Japan.
+He is also very strong in Street Fighter III : 3rd Strike (Dudley) as well.

+French but currently lives in Japan.
+He was sponsored by Nuckle Du to go to EVO 2017.

 <hr/>